ist199211-ist199311/glowy-langsec/reports/1-proposal.typ

 = Background

 Go is a high-level, compiled memory-safe programming language created by Google in 2007 and made public two years later.
-Nowadays, is has seen widespread adoption in various applications, such as backend web development, CLI applications and services and more, due to its C-like performance and good developer experience.
+Nowadays, it has seen widespread adoption in various applications, such as backend web development, CLI applications and services and more, due to its C-like performance and good developer experience.

 = Project Goals

 However, the Go language lacks any kind of information flow control mechanisms.
 This project's goal is to implement these mechanisms for the Go language through a standalone application that can be ran over Go source code at compile time, reporting any violations of the information flow policies (?).

 = Relevance to Language-Based Security

 The proposed static information flow control analyser works at the language level, even before Go's compiler is able to produce any executables, preventing a whole class of bugs and unintended data flows.

 = Planned Work Overview

 To achieve the goal of this project, a Rust program will be created that is able to parse Go code and then analyse it the information flow of certain variables.
 Due to time constrains, only a subset of the Go language will be supported.
 For the same reason, the initial version of this program will only allow low and high variables, but multiple labels support will be accounted for during development.

 = Schedule

-- *Week 18 (29#super[th] April - 5#super[th] May):* Initial implementation
+- *Week 18 (29#super[th] April - 5#super[th] May):* Initial implementation of Go
-  of Go parser and AST nodes for variable declaration and conditional statements;
+  parser and AST nodes for variable declaration and conditional statements;
-- *Week 19 (6#super[th] - 12#super[th] May):* Initial implementation of
+- *Week 19 (6#super[th] - 12#super[th] May):* Initial implementation of IFC
-  IFC analyser for supported AST nodes;
+  analyser for supported AST nodes;
-- *Week 20 (13#super[th] - 19#super[th] May):* Expansion of parser to
+- *Week 20 (13#super[th] - 19#super[th] May):* Expansion of parser to more nodes,
-  more nodes, such as loops, function calls, etc.;
+  such as loops, function calls, etc.;
-- *Week 21 (20#super[th] - 26#super[th] May):* Expansion of IFC analyser
+- *Week 21 (20#super[th] - 26#super[th] May):* Expansion of IFC analyser to
-  to support the AST nodes added in the previous week;
+  support the AST nodes added in the previous week;
-- *Week 22 (27#super[th] May - 2#super[nd] June):* Elaboration of draft
+- *Week 22 (27#super[th] May - 2#super[nd] June):* Elaboration of draft project
-  project report and final cleanup;
+  report and final cleanup;
 - *3#super[rd] June:* Project presentation.

 = Conclusion

 In summary, this project aims to produce a working proof-of-concept for a static information flow analyser for the Go language, since such program seems to not exist to the best of our knowledge.
 With this project, we aim to achieve the grade A, due to the high implementation complexity it entails and the relevance of the topic for the course.